dealingwith/daniel-industries/_posts/2024-08-21-hopefulness-can-often-feel-like-the-most-indefensible-and-lonely-place-on-earth.md

 ---

 Maintaining hope is important enough to me to get [a major heading in my values document](https://github.com/dealingwith/values/blob/main/values.md#hope-and-abundance), but it's a feeling that has been in scarce supply.
 I feel lonely and disconnected.
-When we were young, even our bad art and bad ideas gained purchase, before we were all really busy, before new art and new ideas streamed by us in a never-ending feed, then gone if we so much pause to make a trip to the bathroom.
+When we were young, even our bad art and bad ideas gained purchase, before we were all really busy, before new art and new ideas streamed by us in a never-ending feed, then gone if we so much as pause to make a trip to the bathroom.

 Nick Cave recently wrote in [a different Red Hand Files issue](https://www.theredhandfiles.com/thoughts-about-loneliness/):